-You’ve heard it before from a friend or an advertisement: “Olive oil is heart healthy!”
+Is olive oil good for you?
+Maybe you’ve heard it before from a friend or an advertisement: “Olive oil is heart healthy!”
 Maybe you are like I was, and believe that coconut oil or avocado oil or canola oil is better for you than olive oil.
 Perhaps you think that you absolutely HAVE to cook with a small spot of it in the pan or else your food will stick to the pan.
 It’s not your fault.
-Let’s figure out where all this propaganda came from and why it is a misleading, downright lie!
+Let’s figure out where all this propaganda came from and why it could be a bit misleading.

 Here’s where it gets tricky.
 That same year, Kritchevsky published another paper that said something different about oil.
 This paper concluded that polyunsaturated fatty acids had a beneficial effect on overall cholesterol, and thereby, the heart as a whole.
 What are polyunsaturated fats?
 Those types of fats come from liquid vegetable oils…olive, soybean, safflower, sunflower, avocado, and canola oils.
 Can you believe that this article was posted in the exact same year as his first paper?

 So is there a difference between the type of heart-clogging cholesterol in paper one and the polyunsaturated fatty acids from paper two?
 Is it as easy as just choosing the right one and incorporating it into our diets?
-Sadly, no.
+Not really.

-Fast forward to today when this information is further from the truth than ever.
-Let’s talk about how this stuff is made.
-First, it takes approximately 1,000 olives that are pressed and squeezed and smashed to release all of their oils…to make just one liter of olive oil.
+Fast forward to today and we find ourselves eating more oil than ever and not enough fruits and veggies.
+It takes approximately 1,000 olives that are pressed and squeezed and smashed to release all of their oils…to make just one liter of olive oil.
 So what’s left behind when you squeeze all the fat out of the olive?
-Fiber, antioxidants, nutrients, and everything else that goes along with eating an olive to keep you healthy.
+Fiber…and quite a few other things that might be super healthy for you.
 You are so much better off eating the olive itself, rather than eating the extracted saturated fat from it.
 But here’s what you don’t see on your oil label.
 When the oil is being processed, it is hydrogenated.
 What does that mean?
 It means that it is heated under pressure to not only increase its shelf life, but also to help it stay more stable under high heat.
 What happens to oil under high heat?
 It turns to trans fat.
 Trans fat is also known as trans fatty acid, or it’s popular shelf name, partially hydrogenated oil.

 So what do we walk away with after reading this?
 The answer is simple.
 We as Americans eat too much oil.
 But why?
-Why do we do this to ourselves if we know that it’s bad for us.
+Why do we do this to ourselves if we know that it’s bad for us?
 The answer is that it tastes great.
 We are addicted.
 It’s in EVERYTHING!
 So what do you do?
 Well, first, take a breath.
 Eat more fruits and veggies and less oil.
-If you have heart disease, cut it all together.
+It’s ok to indulge every now and then, but you don’t need it for every meal.
+If you have heart disease, cut it altogether.
 If you are lucky enough to be a healthy person, then at a very basic level, be aware of how much oil you are consuming on a daily basis; you might be surprised.
 Consider cooking in your skillet with veggie broth rather than oil.
 Water also makes an excellent skillet companion and you can heat it up as high as you want without it turning into trans fat!
 Do the best you can and take every day as a new challenge to be the healthiest person you can be.
-Keep going that extra mile for yourself and your family!
+And if you’re going to eat olive oil, get it from someone who knows what they’re talking about…like the Olive Oil Hunter!
+Keep going that extra mile for yourself and your family.

 Plant Strong by Rip Esselstyn